pydata/xarray/doc/io.rst

 At this time, xarray can only open zarr datasets that have been written by xarray.
 For implementation details, see :ref:`zarr_encoding`.

-To write a dataset with zarr, we use the :py:attr:`Dataset.to_zarr` method.
+To write a dataset with zarr, we use the :py:meth:`Dataset.to_zarr` method.
-To write to a local directory, we pass a path to a directory
+To write to a local directory, we pass a path to a directory:

 .. ipython:: python
     :suppress: